Yorgos Lanthimos: Upcoming projects

-Between 2018 and 2021 it was reported that Lanthimos was in talks to direct adaptations of The Hawkline Monster: A Gothic Western, with New Regency and Vertigo Entertainment joined as co-producers, and Pop.
-1280.
-In 2024 it was reported that Lanthimos was working on an adaptation of My Year of Rest and Relaxation together with author Ottessa Moshfegh.
+One of the longest-running projects Yorgos Lanthimos has been developing is an adaptation inspired by Daniel Defoe’s A Journal of the Plague Year.
+It is a contemporary story about a mysterious plague that strikes London.
+Lanthimos has spoken about the project over the course of several years.
+In a 2020 interview with filmmaker Kelly Reichardt, he confirmed that he was still working on it, noting that the COVID-19 pandemic led him to reconsider and revisit the script from a fresh perspective.
+Around the same time in 2020, it was reported that Lanthimos was in talks to direct adaptations of The Hawkline Monster: A Gothic Western, with Tony McNamara, the screenwriter of Poor Things, writing the script.
+McNamara later revealed in a late 2023 interview that he had delivered the screenplay to Lanthimos.
+New Regency and Vertigo Entertainment joined as co-producers, following the announcement of a Pop.
+1280 project in 2019.
+In a 2023 interview, Efthimis Filippou, Yorgos Lanthimos’s longtime screenwriter and regular collaborator, revealed that the two have been working for some time on adapting a prominent crime novel from the 1960s.
+He did not disclose the title of the book.
+In 2024 it was reported that Lanthimos was working on an adaptation of My Year of Rest and Relaxation together with author Ottessa Moshfegh, though he has since dropped out of the project.
 In February 2025, it was reported that Lanthimos would write and direct an adaptation of Jean-Patrick Manchette's thriller Fatale with James Schamus producing.

 Style and themes

 Lanthimos has been widely described as one of the most talented and innovative auteurs of his generation.
 (Note: Attributed to multiple sources:) He is a part of a postmodern film movement known as the Greek Weird Wave.
 His films Kinetta, Dogtooth, and Alps are greatly influenced by his Greek heritage.
 Similarly, his English-language films The Lobster and The Killing of a Sacred Deer continue to investigate similar thematic issues.

 Lanthimos's films often feature uniquely framed cinematography, deadpan acting, and characters with stilted speech.
-Lanthimos’s films are known for mixing absurdist dark comedy with violent and sexually explicit content, as well as eccentric world-building in his films with less grounded settings.
-He has often explored sexually taboo subjects in his films, such as rape and incest.
+They are known for mixing absurdist dark comedy with violent and sexually explicit content, as well as eccentric world-building.
+Lanthimos has explored sexually taboo subjects in his films, such as rape and incest.
 His films are often sociopolitical in nature, and often explore the nature of power and its impact on the people who are vying for, using, or being exploited or influenced by it.